 What are the 2022 IRS mileage rates?

 Turning to the current tax year, the IRS did make upward adjustments to some of their standard mileage rates.
-For business mileage, the 2022 rate is 58.5¢ per mile.
-This tax year’s medical and moving mileage rate was 18¢/mile.
+For business mileage, the 2022 rate was 58.5¢ per mile while the 2022 tax year’s medical and moving mileage rate was 18¢/mile.
 However, in July, the IRS made the rare move of adjusting the standard mileage rates midyear.
 As a result, effective July 1st, the business mileage rate for the rest of the year is 62.5¢.
 However, note that miles driven from January through June of 2022 will still be assessed at the previous rate.

 How do I claim a business mileage deduction?